 There is no correlation between concentration and pharmacologic or toxic effects.

 Not intended for use in employment-related testing.

-For situations where chain-of-custody is required, a Chain-of-Custody Kit (Supply T282) is available.
-See COCH/9426 Chain-of-Custody-Processing.
+For situations where chain of custody is required, a Chain-of-Custody Kit (Supply T282) is available.
+See COKEX / Cocaine and Metabolite Confirmation, Chain of Custody, Urine.

 Positives are reported with a quantitative GC-MS result.